 Māori survivors, including tangata turi Māori (person who is Deaf), tangata kāpō Māori (person who is blind), tangata hauā Māori (person who is disabled) and tangata whaiaora (person seeking health), often experienced disconnection and isolation from their whānau, hapū, iwi and whenua, and their ability to access and participate in te ao Māori.
 This disconnected them from their tūrangawaewae, causing many to feel a deep sense of whakamā and isolation.
 This disconnection and the ongoing impacts of colonisation and urbanisation, compounded the impacts of the abuse and neglect they suffered.
 These impacts were felt intergenerationally, particular by survivors' children and grandchildren, and collectively by hapū and iwi.

-The intergenerational impact of abuse and neglect has been experienced their children, grandchildren, whānau and future generations.
+The intergenerational impact of abuse and neglect has been experienced by their children, grandchildren, whānau and future generations.
 The impacts have also affected their support networks, hapū, iwi and communities.

 Some whānau, support networks, hapū, iwi or communities of survivors experienced guilt and regret for the harm experienced by their loved-ones while they were in care.